keithhb33/AI-Movie-Shorts/README.md

 Users must configure the YouTube API to access their particular YouTube channel.
 This configuration is optional if users only wish to generate MP4 files.

 Follow the steps <a href="https://developers.google.com/youtube/v3/guides/uploading_a_video">here</a> only under the "Requirements" heading.
 Configure your YouTube API <a href="https://console.cloud.google.com/apis/dashboard">here</a>.
-Once the YouTube Data API has been configured, paste the correct "client_id" and "client_secret" into the existing client_secrets.json or simply replace the file.
+Once the YouTube Data API web-application has been configured, paste the correct "client_id" and "client_secret" into the existing client_secrets.json or replace the file.

 After clicking "Upload All to Youtube" on the GUI, users should be asked to sign in to their Google account associated with their YouTube account.